 Did you know about 20% of dogs face anxiety at some point?
-It's key to know how to spot stress in dogs to keep them happy and healthy.
+It's key to know how to recognising and managing stress in dogs - a comprehensive guide to keep them happy and healthy.

 As a dog trainer at Activk9s Training, I've seen how stress affects dogs.
 This guide will give you the tools to help your dog's mental health.